-If you have made your own international air arrangements, please note that on this adventure the first included hotel is on the night of Day 1 of your main trip.
+If you have made your own international air arrangements, please note that on this adventure the first included hotel is on the night of Day 1 of your main trip (or Day 1 of your pre-trip extension, if you are taking one).
 Check in times will vary, but tend to be after 2pm.